An air-source or air-to-air heat pump can provide both heating and cooling.

 Nearly all air-source and air-to-air heat pumps are powered by electricity.
 They have an outdoor compressor/ condenser unit that is connected with refrigerant-filled tubing to an indoor air handler.
 As the refrigerant moves through the tubing of the system, it completes a basic refrigeration cycle, warming or cooling the coils inside the air handler.
 The blower pulls in room air, circulates it across the coils, and pushes the air through ductwork back into rooms.

 When extra heat is needed on particularly cold days, supplemental electric-resistance elements kick on inside the air handler to add warmth to the air that is passing through.

-Instructions: Place your cursor over the numbers below to find out how the heating cycle of an air-source heat pump works:
+Instructions: Click on the hot spots below to find out how the heating cycle of an air-source heat pump works: